 In Nietzche’s philosophy, the world is often chaotic and requires both order and an Order-er.
 That which is frenzied or chaotic in art is Dionysiac, so-named after the Greek god of wine, which was often used in frenzied celebrations.
 That which is more orderly in some manner is thus Appoline, so-named after the Greek god of music, prophecy, and medicine, which were considered more orderly things in the Greek culture.
 The Appoline presupposes the ability to recognize those things which are ordered.

 Whatever operation(s) of the mind it takes to order something, that is, for example, to make it clear to the listener the notes of a song, or to the audience the scene changes of a play, or to a reader the end of a paragraph and the beginning of another, or to the party-goer the beginning of the party and its end, is considered for Nietzsche the “principium individuationis” or the principle within inner man to perceive/recognize things and persons as individuals.
-As a principle, it is natural to man that he can recognize things, or even do the opposite.
+As a principle, it is natural to man that he can recognize something in order to establish order, since a recognition is itself an ordering.

 If man by nature orders things, then the suspension of this order gives away to the Dionysiac, that is, the frenzied experience of the world to commence.
 Individual things become un-individualized, for as they are perceived, they cannot be distinguished from one another.
 The party-goer, for example, might remember having arrived to the party, thoroughly enjoying it thereafter, but, perhaps, little more than either of these facts.
 A similar case may be found with the frenzied violence occurring in the background of ‘This is America,’ for before we can perceive what is happening, the scene has changed, and we must either replay the video or move on.